ManageIQ/miq_bot/README.md

   Multiple labels should be comma-separated.  e.g.
   `@miq-bot remove_label label1, label2, label3`
 - `assign`: Assign the issue to the specified user.
 The leading `@` for the user is optional.
-The user must be in the organization, and must have publicized their membership in order to be assigned.  e.g.
+The user must be in the Assignees list.  e.g.
   `@miq-bot assign @user`
 - `set_milestone`: Set the specified milestone on the issue.
 Do not wrap the milestone in quotes.  e.g. `@miq-bot set_milestone Sprint 27`